 Although you may not be able to stop some implant failures, there are many things you can do to reduce your exposure to failure.
 You should care for the implant very well including regular brushing and flossing.
-Regular dental visit is also important.
+A regular dental visit is also important.
 So that you will be able to have your mouth checked up by your dentist and this should be done every six months.
 You should stop smoking if you are a smoker.
 Because smoking can increase the rate of failure.

 The Bottom Line

 If you are thinking about replacing your missing teeth, you should visit an ideal dental implant center in Houston so that you will be able to achieve your goal.
 The success of the procedure is greatly dependent on the professional that handled the operation.
 If you can get it right in that respect, you are definitely going to have little or no complication.
-As a result of this, you should do your best in locating highly recommended dentist that will handle your implant.
+As a result of this, you should do your best in locating a highly recommended dentist that will handle your implant.
 A board-certified dentist is preferable.
 Because of the training and experience in the field.
 The best treatment plan will be worked out for you in order to ensure that the procedure is successful.